SoftwareHeritage/swh-environment/docker/README.md

 You can also increase the number of `swh-loader-git` containers:

 ```
-~/swh-environment/swh-docker-dev$ docker-compose up -d --scale swh-loader=4
+~/swh-environment/docker$ docker-compose up -d --scale swh-loader=4
 [...]
-Creating swh-docker-dev_swh-loader_2        ... done
+Creating docker_swh-loader_2        ... done
-Creating swh-docker-dev_swh-loader_3        ... done
+Creating docker_swh-loader_3        ... done
-Creating swh-docker-dev_swh-loader_4        ... done
+Creating docker_swh-loader_4        ... done
 ```

 ## Updating the docker image

 All containers started by `docker-compose` are bound to a docker image named `swh/stack` including all the software components of Software Heritage.
 When new versions of these components are released, the docker image will not be automatically updated.
-In order to update all Software heritage components to their latest version, the docker image needs to be explicitly rebuilt by issuing the following command inside the `swh-docker-dev` directory:
+In order to update all Software Heritage components to their latest version, the docker image needs to be explicitly rebuilt by issuing the following command from within the `docker` directory:

 ```
-~/swh-environment/swh-docker-dev$ docker build --no-cache -t swh/stack .
+~/swh-environment/docker$ docker build --no-cache -t swh/stack .
 ```

 ## Details

-This runs the following services on their respectively standard ports, all of the following services are configured to communicate with each
+This runs the following services on their respectively standard ports, all of the following services are configured to communicate with each other:
-other:

 - swh-storage-db: a `softwareheritage` instance db that stores the Merkle DAG,

 - swh-objstorage: Content-addressable object storage,

 - swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata,

-- swh-web: the swh's web interface over the storage,
+- swh-web: the Software Heritage web user interface,

 - swh-scheduler: the API service as well as 2 utilities, the runner and the listener,